-- 1. In the Cloudera Manager Admin Console, go to the service where you want to configure resources. - 2.
-Click the Configuration tab. - 3.
-Select CategoryResource Management. - 4.
-Locate the configuration parameters that begin with "Cgroup".
+- 1. In the Cloudera Manager Admin Console, go to the service where you want to configure resources.

+- 2. Click the Configuration tab.

+- 3. Select CategoryResource Management.

+4. Locate the configuration parameters that begin with "Cgroup".
 You can specify resource allocations for each type of resource (CPU, memory, etc.) for all roles of the service using these parameters, or you can specify different allocations for each role by clicking the Edit Individual Values link.
-Edit any of the following parameters: - CPU Shares The more CPU shares given to a role, the larger its share of the CPU when under contention.
+Edit any of the following parameters:

+- CPU Shares The more CPU shares given to a role, the larger its share of the CPU when under contention.
 Until processes on the host (including both roles managed by Cloudera Manager and other system processes) are contending for all of the CPUs, this will have no effect.
 When there is contention, those processes with higher CPU shares will be given more CPU time.
-The effect is linear: a process with 4 CPU shares will be given roughly twice as much CPU time as a process with 2 CPU shares.

-Updates to this parameter are dynamically reflected in the running role.

-• I/O Weight - The greater the I/O weight, the higher priority will be given to I/O requests made by the role when I/O is under contention (either by roles managed by Cloudera Manager or by other system processes).

-This only affects read requests; write requests remain unprioritized.
+The effect is linear: a process with 4 CPU shares will be given roughly twice as much CPU time as a process with 2 CPU shares. - Updates to this parameter are dynamically reflected in the running role. - I/O Weight The greater the I/O weight, the higher priority will be given to I/O requests made by the role when I/O is under contention (either by roles managed by Cloudera Manager or by other system processes). - This only affects read requests; write requests remain unprioritized.
 The Linux I/O scheduler controls when buffered writes are flushed to disk, based on time and quantity thresholds.
-It continually flushes buffered writes from multiple sources, not certain prioritized processes.

-Updates to this parameter are dynamically reflected in the running role.

-Memory Soft Limit - When the limit is reached, the kernel will reclaim pages charged to the process if and only if the host is facing memory pressure.
+It continually flushes buffered writes from multiple sources, not certain prioritized processes. - Updates to this parameter are dynamically reflected in the running role. - Memory Soft Limit When the limit is reached, the kernel will reclaim pages charged to the process if and only if the host is facing memory pressure.
 If reclaiming fails, the kernel may stop the process.
-Both anonymous as well as page cache pages contribute to the limit.
+Both anonymous as well as page cache pages contribute to the limit. - After updating this parameter, you must restart the role for changes to take effect. - Memory Hard Limit When a role's resident set size (RSS) exceeds the value of this parameter, the kernel will swap out some of the role's memory.
+If it is unable to do so, it will stop the process.
+The kernel measures memory consumption in a manner that does not necessarily match what the top or ps report for RSS, so expect that this limit is a rough approximation.